 Wind speeds can be predicted days and hours ahead, and the output of a wind farm can be forecast in advance.
 With the right systems and tools in place, generation from other sources can be planned to accommodate fluctuations in wind generation.
 Hydro generation is particularly good for balancing wind generation as its energy can be stored (in the form of water in a hydro lake), and electricity output can be altered quickly.

 It is highly unlikely that shifts in wind patterns would give rise to instantaneous power changes as large as those currently managed when a thermal generator goes off line because of a fault.
+In fact, wind turbines can significantly improve power system voltage stability, indicated by the fact that power system voltage is much better regulated when wind turbine generators (WTGs) are online than when they are not.

 What about when the wind does not blow?